 - Do I track the results of my efforts, so I do not make the same mistakes?

 You know what your struggles are.
-You know what comes natural and what is difficult.
+You know what comes naturally and what is difficult.

-Your artist business plan should focus on your strengths, and you should take time every week to work on your weaknesses.
+Your creative business plan should focus on your strengths, and you should take time every week to work on your weaknesses.